etlbox/etlbox.website/doks_v1.6/content/product/release-notes/index.md

 - Network validation: Added "default" void linking if component is linked with a single predicate
-- Network class extended with helper method LinkAllErrorTo() -[BREAKING] ColumnRename renamed to ColumnTransformation, adding option to reorder or remove columns
+- Network class extended with helper method LinkAllErrorTo()
+- \[BREAKING\] ColumnRename renamed to ColumnTransformation, adding option to reorder or remove columns
 - Sort: Support for "default" data types like DateTime and String
 - Network: added StartWith() and LinkTo() methods directly on Network class (less code for linking needed)
 - Pivot: Added handling of duplicates
 - FilterTransformation: Added count of filtered/unfiltered rows
 - Added ErrorCount property for all components (only if LinkErrorTo redirects flawed rows)
 - New Component: RowValidation
-- Network initialization: Reduced initializiation steps for larger networks
+- Network initialization: Reduced initialization steps for larger networks
 - Updated dependencies to latest versions

 #### Bug Fixes: